duartegroup/autodE/doc/dev/contributing.rst

 therefore encourage contributors to keep the set of changes within a single pull request as small as possible.
-If your pull request modifies more than 5 files, and/or several hundred lines of code, you should probably break it down to two or more pull requests.
+If your pull request modifies more than 5 files, and/or several hundred lines of code, you should probably break it down into two or more pull requests.

 Pull requests are more than code